kwelch/website/README.md

 ### GoFLO.com Inc. - Director of Content Management
 *Feb.
 2010-May 2011 & Sept.
 2006-July 2008*
-* Leaded creation of both clients and corporate: advertisements, websites, and video
+* Led creation of both clients and corporate: advertisements, websites, and video
 * Worked with our clients through the entire process, from sales to delivery

 ---

-g
-# Education
+# Education {.education}
 ### DeVry University - 2011
 *B.S., Computer Science – Web Development and Administration*